Targeting of political opponents and civil society under the second Trump administration: Compiling data on Americans

 Trump tasked Palantir Technologies and Elon Musk's Department of Government Efficiency to compile and merge data across federal agencies into a master list containing information on every American.
 The New York Times estimated such collection would entail roughly 314 areas, including Americans' Social Security numbers, disability status, bank accounts, student debt, medical claims, credit history, alimony paid, charitable contributions, child support, gambling income, IP addresses, educational attainment, marital status, criminal history, voting records, and more.
 Trump's efforts to gather this data were described as having "elbowed past the objections of career staff, data security protocols, national security experts and legal privacy protections".

 The move received criticism from privacy experts and civil society groups, who noted the siloed nature of government data made it hard to hack and leak in a single data breach.
 It was also criticized for potentially allowing Trump to target and harass his political opponents and grant the president "untold surveillance power".
 Trump made requests to all 50 states to give his administration access to all personally sensitive data held by them on American citizens, saying it needed the data to verify election integrity, to identify waste and fraud and to keep ineligible immigrants off benefit rolls.
 Critics described such efforts as an attempt to monitor immigrants and ideological opponents, surveil Americans, and spread false claims of fraud.
 The moves broke longstanding norms and legal protections.
+There have been attempts to collect information on users on social media in regards to the NSC 2025 memo and anti ICE protests.